Beekeeping (apiary) permits for national and conservation parks

 Sites must not exceed an area of 600m2 and not contain more than 150 hives.

 All equipment brought to the permit area, including any equipment used as a smoker, must be maintained to avoid a fire threat.
 Use of a lit smoker must be contained within the permit area and be completely extinguished after use.

 To renew a permit, you can submit your application through Online Services 40 business days before the expiry of your current permit.
 Once a permit has expired, the site may be available for other apiarists to apply.

 An automatic email reminder will be sent to notify you when permit renewals are due and another when the permit expires.
 You are responsible for ensuring your beekeeping activities are covered by the appropriate permits as required by the Nature Conservation Act 1992.

 Apiary site maps

 Apiary maps show the distribution of apiary sites and the availability status of each site.
-The Apiary maps for National Parks and Conservation Parks allows you to search by park or by zooming in on a particular park.
+Use the Apiary maps for National Parks and Conservation Parks to search by park or by zooming in on a particular park.

 Email email@example.com if you have any questions.